UPDATED OCT 25, 2019

-In Sydney, we all love going out to eat, just as we all love wearing our swimmers in public, preserving our beautiful planet, and keeping our bank account balance fairly healthy.
-And how do we bring all of these together in one lifestyle?
-Going green!
-(As in, eating plant-based).
-Luckily, Sydney is teeming with great vegan and veg-heavy restaurants, so put down the steak knife and check these delicious alternatives out.
+In Sydney, we all love going out to eat, just as we all love wearing our swimmers in public, preserving the planet, and saving money.
+Luckily, Sydney is teeming with great vegan and veg-heavy restaurants bring all of these together in one lifestyle.

 Fine dining meets dumpling heaven meets 100% vegan eats in the CBD.
 Sheltered in a beautiful outdoor spot at the bottom of Hyde Park, Bodhi’s list of dumplings is nearly as extensive as the lanterns which line the tables and trees overhead.
 We recommend getting one of everything, but definitely don’t miss out on the “duck” pancake — by far the best in the city, and it’s totally meat-free!
 And since it’s within literal metres of St James Station, there are no excuses for why you haven’t visited.